MTV Global: 1987–1996: Launch of the channel and expansion across countries

 In February 1990, MTV Europe was launched in Poland and Czechoslovakia.
-In the same year, Viacom bought 25% of MTV Europe's shares from British Telecom.
+In the same year, the channel expanded beyond Europe, launching in MENA and Israel.
 A British winner got Madonna's gold stage costume designer for her Blonde Ambition tour in a competition held by the channel; other such cases included a 50-year old Yugoslavian winning a Harley-Davidson that was owned by Billy Idol and a winner receiving radio station.

 In early 1991, Metromedia International Group together with Lencentel signed a contract with MTV Europe for five years, the first contract for broadcasting a foreign channel signed in the USSR.
-On March 8, 1991, the channel began broadcasting in Leningrad, and later in other major cities, which made it possible to become the first Western 24-hour channel broadcast in the USSR.
+On 8 March 1991, the channel began broadcasting in Leningrad, and later in other major cities, which made it possible to become the first Western 24-hour channel broadcast in the USSR.

-Nirvana led the rapid transition to the rise of alternative rock and grunge on MTV in 1991, releasing a music video for the song "Smells Like Teen Spirit" by Nirvana.
-In the early-mid-1990s, MTV added gangsta rappers with a less pop sound to its rotation, such as Tupac Shakur, The Notorious B.I.G., Wu-Tang Clan, Ice Cube, Warren G, Ice-T, Dr. Dre, Us and Snoop Dogg.
+American rock band Nirvana led the rapid transition to the rise of alternative rock and grunge on MTV in 1991, releasing a music video for the song "Smells Like Teen Spirit" by Nirvana.
+In the early-mid-1990s, MTV added hip-hop rappers with a less pop sound to its rotation, such as Tupac Shakur, The Notorious B.I.G., Wu-Tang Clan, Ice Cube, Warren G, Ice-T, Dr. Dre, and Snoop Dogg.

-In August 1991, Viacom bought the remaining 50.1% of the shares from Robert Maxwell Group.
-The London-based company was short of cash, and sold its assets to reduce debts accumulated during aggressive acquisitions in the 1980s.
-That same month, MTV Europe broadcast the MTV 10 special, for the tenth anniversary of its US parent.
+In August 1991, MTV Europe broadcast the MTV 10 special, for the tenth anniversary of its US parent.

 By 1992, MTV Networks Europe had become the largest pan-European broadcasting company.
 MTV Europe was hosted by 38 million households in 28 countries.
-In the same year, a teletext called MTV Text appeared on the TV channel, through which you can watch a TV program, news, charts, participate in contests and communicate with the audience.
+In the same year, a teletext called MTV Text appeared on the TV channel, through which you can watch a TV programme, news, charts, participate in contests and communicate with the audience.

-From 1989 to 1997, MTV programs were rebroadcast on Russia's main TV channels – ORT and its predecessors, 2x2, TV-6, Muz-TV and others; also from 1991 to 1996 on the Polish TV channel TVP1.
+From 1989 to 1997, MTV programmes were rebroadcast on Russia's main TV channels – ORT and its predecessors, 2x2, TV-6, Muz-TV and others; also from 1991 to 1996 on the Polish TV channel TVP1.

-The channel premiered the following programs: Beavis and Butthead, Æon Flux, The Brothers Grunt, etc.
+The channel premiered the following animated programmes: Beavis and Butt-Head, Æon Flux, The Brothers Grunt, etc.

-In 1994, the channel began holding the MTV Europe Music Awards ceremony.
+In 1994, the channel started holding the MTV Europe Music Awards (answer to VMAs) ceremony.
 Every year the ceremony takes place in a major European city.
 On 1 July 1995, MTV Europe switched to pay TV broadcasting, and was also one of the first channels in Europe to start digital broadcasting.